FlowTS: Time Series Generation via Rectified Flow

-These datasets offer a comprehensive range of time series characteristics, including periodic and aperiodic patterns, varying dimensionality, and different levels of feature correlation, allowing for a thorough evaluation of our method across diverse scenarios.

-Following practices in time generation~\citep{yuan2024diffusionts},We have 4 metrics to evaluate our method: 1) \textbf{Discriminative Score} ~\citep{yoon2019time}: Measures distributional similarity between real and synthetic data.
-A post-hoc time series classification model (2-layer LSTM) is trained to distinguish between real and synthetic sequences.
-The classification error on a held-out test set is reported, with lower scores indicating higher quality synthetic data.
-2) \textbf{Predictive Score} ~\citep{yoon2019time}: Assesses the usefulness of synthetic data for predictive tasks.
-A post-hoc sequence prediction model (2-layer LSTM) is trained on synthetic data to predict next-step temporal vectors.
-The model is then evaluated on real data, with performance measured by mean absolute error (MAE).
-Lower scores indicate better preservation of predictive characteristics in synthetic data.
-3) \textbf{Context-Fr\'echet Inception Distance (Context-FID)} ~\citep{jeha2022psa}: Quantifies the quality of synthetic time series by computing the difference between representations that fit into the local context.
-This metric captures both distributional similarity and temporal dependencies.
-4) \textbf{Correlational Score} ~\citep{liao2020conditional}: Evaluates the preservation of temporal dependencies by comparing cross-correlation matrices of real and synthetic data.
-The absolute error between these matrices is computed, with lower scores indicating better preservation of temporal structure.
+\textbf{Metrics} Following the practices of time series generation~\citep{yuan2024diffusionts}, we evaluate our method using four metrics: 1) \textbf{Discriminative Score}~\citep{yoon2019time}, which measures distributional similarity between real and synthetic data using a 2-layer LSTM classifier; lower classification error indicates higher-quality synthetic data.
+2) \textbf{Predictive Score}~\citep{yoon2019time}, which assesses the utility of synthetic data for prediction tasks by training a 2-layer LSTM on synthetic data and testing on real data, with performance measured by mean absolute error (MAE).
+3) \textbf{Context-FID}~\citep{jeha2022psa}, which quantifies quality by comparing contextual representations, capturing both distributional similarity and temporal dependencies.
+4) \textbf{Correlational Score}~\citep{liao2020conditional}, which evaluates the preservation of temporal dependencies by comparing cross-correlation matrices, where lower errors indicate better structural fidelity.
+These metrics provide a comprehensive evaluation of the quality, utility, and temporal consistency of synthetic time series data.